northeastern-rc/rc-public-documentation/docs/source/welcome/services/index.md

 *This work was completed using the Discovery cluster at MGHPC for Northeastern University.*

-## Research Computing ServiceNow catalog
+## Research Computing ServiceNow Catalog

-Please see the [ServiceNow](https://rc.northeastern.edu/service-catalog/) ticket catalog for Research Computing services.
+Please see the [ServiceNow](https://rc.northeastern.edu/service-catalog/) ticket catalog for Research Computing.